0xbenc/bash-zoo/README.md

 - Include experimental tools by adding `--exp` (e.g., `./install.sh --exp`).
 - Skip prompts with `./install.sh --all` (respects `--exp` filtering).
 - Interactive picker also includes an "All" option to select everything.
-- Gum is a required dependency for the interactive selector.
-The installer does not install prerequisites; ensure `brew` and `gum` are set up first.
+- Gum and figlet are required dependencies for the interactive selector and large-code displays.
+The installer does not install prerequisites; ensure `brew`, `gum`, and `figlet` are set up first.

 ### Option B — Manual pick-and-run